Master of Arts (M.A.)

 Costs & Financial Aid

-The online M.A. in Rhetoric and Composition is offered at a tuition rate of $452 per credit hour for in-state students and $487 per credit hour for out-of-state students.
+The online master’s degree in rhetoric and composition is offered at a tuition rate of $486.98 per credit hour for in-state students and $524.69 per credit hour for out-of-state students.
 This program can accept up to 9 transfer credit hours of comparable coursework.
 A limited number of half-tuition scholarships are available to apply to the 19 hours needed to earn certification to teach CCP for teachers in Scioto, Pike, Adams, Lawrence, Jackson & Ross Counties.
 Contact bmadden@shawnee.edu for more information!

 * Tuition and fees are subject to change.Financial Aid